thomasboyt/pearl/packages/pearl/docs/index.md

 ### Credits & Inspiration

 Pearl started life as a fork of Mary Rose Cook's [Coquette](https://github.com/maryrosecook/coquette), a wonderful microframework for simple JS games.
 In addition to using code from Coquette, Pearl uses ideas from frameworks including Unity, Godot, and Superpowers.

+Pearl relies on the [SAT.js](https://github.com/jriecken/sat-js) library for collisions, in addition to several other supporting Node modules.